 We know the Apostle Paul dealt with a very wide range of challenging circumstances, including shipwrecks and imprisonment.
 He wasn’t a fearful man, afraid of change.
-He certainly didn’t use contentment as an excuse for not moving forward…it was quite the opposite.
-Contentment helped him adapt to whatever came his way.

 With the end in clearer sight, we sense greater urgency in making the rest of our lives count for the kingdom.